A damped forward EMI model for a horizontally stratified earth: Introducing a conducting background: avoiding LIN

 then the dipole rests a distance $h_{0}$ above the ground, with the top (air) layer, of thickness $h_{0}$, having a zero conductivity.

+The parameter $\sigma_{b}$ can be set equal to a fixed value.
+In that case we have a completely linear forward model.
+Unfortunately, pinpointing the exact value is a difficult task.
+In Figure~\ref{fig:loopBack}, the normalised relative error (the norm is the relative error of the LIN solution) is plotted as function of the background conductivity.
+For a vanishing background conductivity the solution, as one would expect, converges to the LIN solution.
+A small deviation w.r.t.\ the optimal value results in a large difference in error.
+Furthermore, the apparent conductivity is not always a correct indication of the optimal background conductivity.

-For the determination of the background conductivity we can use some of the knowledge we know (or acquire) about our system.
-The dampening is substantially caused by the layers on top of the considered layer.
+An alternative approach to determine the background conductivity is to use some of the knowledge we know (or acquire) about our system.
+The damping is substantially caused by the layers on top of the considered layer.
 Thus if we calculate the secondary magnetic field caused by the $i^{\text{th}}$ layer we can approximate $\sigma_{b}$ for this layer as the weighted average of the conductivities of the layers on top of this layer.
-As weights we chose the thicknesses of the corresponding layers.
+As weights we choose the thicknesses of the corresponding layers.
+Using this method, every layer has a different background conductivity:

-In case the thickness of the $i^{\text{th}}$ layer would be quite large, we neglect the dampening in this layer, especially for the lower regions.
+In case the thickness of the $i^{\text{th}}$ layer would be quite large, we neglect the damping in this layer, especially for the lower regions.
 To overcome this, we simply split thick layers into thinner sublayers.
-In later work, where we will discuss the inverse problem in which case any preknowledge of the number of layers or their respective conductivities is missing, we will anyhow have to assume a sufficiently large set of very thin layers.
-Such procedure automatically allows to model the conductivity profile $\sigma$ as a series of step functions.
+In later work, where we will discuss the inverse problem in which case any preknowledge of the number of layers or their respective conductivities is missing, we will have to assume a sufficiently large set of very thin layers.
+This type of procedure automatically allows us to model the conductivity profile $\sigma$ as a series of step functions.